PayU/artifactory-cleaner/README.md

 This application help us to clear unused items from artifactory.

-## Delete snapshot tags from docker images
+## Delete tags from docker repository

-When we have some image with tag `image:1.0-SNAPSHOT`, and we release `image:1.0` then tag `1.0-SNAPSHOT` will be deleted for the image.
+Delete all tags except the newest ones.
+By default 5 newest tags of each image are kept.
+Filter mechanism is provided based on regular expressions.

 ## Delete snapshots from maven repository